Francis Gregson: Photographic documents of the British military campaign in Sudan

+Reception

 In her study entitled "Viewing Violence in the British Empire: Images of Atrocity from the Battle of Omdurman, 1898", historian Michelle Gordon published a detailed discussion of Gregson's photographs.
 Taken after the Battle of Omdurman on 2 September 1898, the final and decisive battle of the Anglo-Egyptian Reconquest of the Sudan (1896–98), these photographs constitute an early example of photography by a war correspondent.
 According to her interpretation, this campaign was "controversial for the methods used against the Sudanese soldiers of the Mahdia, which included the massacring of the enemy wounded and those trying to surrender."

 With reference to what she calls "atrocity photography", she further claims that photographs from this campaign "have been neither sufficiently integrated into the historiography of the British Empire nor the body of work on warfare and photography.
 This situation is indicative of wider issues related to imperial historians’ treatment – and at times, sanitisation – of colonial violence."

 Similar views were forwarded by Paul Fox, historian at the University of York, who published the following comments in 2018: "Through a study of the photographic record of the British campaign in the Egyptian Sudan, this chapter argues that the unprecedented presence of the recently invented Kodak transformed how armed conflict could be represented to domestic audiences, and that this was recognised by Anglo-Egyptian leaders, who staged events associated with the conclusion of the campaign with the camera in mind, in pursuit of impression management in Britain."

 In an earlier article of 2015, titled "Spoils of War in Egypt, 1798-1882", Fox commented on photographs attributed to Gregson as well as on looted objects and war trophies like swords, banners or uniforms, with regard to the effect these historical objects had on public opinion in Great Britain:

 Referring to the wider question of the responsibility of photographers in times of war and atrocities, both from the beginnings of photography and up to present times, Michelle Gordon gave the following assessment: "I argue that the album represents a part of the atrocity and, by extension, in his actions as photographer, Gregson is part of these events as a perpetrator of violence."

+In his book The violence of colonial photography, French historian Daniel Foliard commented on the character of this kind of war photography as opposed to the images showing battles in earlier times: "This Kodak-recorded annihilation signalled the advent of a form of armed violence that was coldly logistical, even down to its visualisation.
+The aesthetics of the enticing engravings and paintings of the past were becoming less relevant to photographers: war had become ugly."
+To make room for self-sufficient images, the written information that still dominated the layout of most contemporary publications was reduced to brief captions.